Fantom-Factory/afIoc/readme.md

 Lets have our `Penguins` service hold a list of penguin related websites.
 And lets have other modules be able to contribute their own penguin URLs.

 Following the standard principle of dependency injection, these URLs will be handed to the `Penguins` service.
-In IoC this is done via the ctor:
+In IoC this is done via ctor injection:

 ```
 class Penguins {